Diageo revives talks for stake in India's dominant spirits maker

-BANGALORE/LONDON Diageo Plc (DGE.L) is in talks to acquire a stake in Indian billionaire Vijay Mallya's United Spirits Ltd (UNSP.NS), reviving an on-again, off-again courtship that would ramp up its presence in the world's largest whisky market.
+BANGALORE/LONDON Diageo Plc is in talks to acquire a stake in Indian billionaire Vijay Mallya's United Spirits Ltd, reviving an on-again, off-again courtship that would ramp up its presence in the world's largest whisky market.

-Mallya has been scrambling for nearly a year to raise funds for his ailing Kingfisher Airlines Ltd (KING.NS), prompting market speculation that he may need to offload stakes in United Spirits, India's dominant spirits maker, or United Breweries Ltd (UBBW.NS), producer of his flagship Kingfisher beer.
+Mallya has been scrambling for nearly a year to raise funds for his ailing Kingfisher Airlines Ltd, prompting market speculation that he may need to offload stakes in United Spirits, India's dominant spirits maker, or United Breweries Ltd, producer of his flagship Kingfisher beer.

 Diageo, the world's biggest spirits group, has long coveted an expanded presence in India.
 In 2008, the two sides held talks that collapsed, but sources close to the situation said Diageo is hopeful of a deal this time as Mallya is more open to offers.